BartJolling/bartjolling.github.io/_posts/2018-11-18-jekyll-on-wsl-for-github-pages.md

 - You will be prompted you for a user name and password.
   * They don't have to match your Windows account.

-### Install Ruby in Ubuntu
+### Install Ruby 2.5 in Ubuntu 18.04

-From here, follow the steps as outlined in the [Jekyll installation guide](https://jekyllrb.com/docs/installation/windows/#installation-via-bash-on-windows-10).
+If you are on a newer version of Ubuntu or want to use Ruby 3, replace the steps below with [the ones detailed here]({% post_url 2023-10-21-jekyll-on-wsl-ubuntu-22-04 %}).
+Otherwise, follow the steps as outlined in the [Jekyll installation guide](https://jekyllrb.com/docs/installation/windows/#installation-via-bash-on-windows-10) for working with Ruby 2.5.

 Jekyll needs the Ruby runtime to function correctly and the Jekyll themes for Github Pages depend on zlib:
 ~~~~ shell